hapax/hapax.github.io/assets/mindjam.md

 obviously follow.
 In Nietzsche's case, a love of life in all its supra-moral necessity came first, and the pretty thought experiment---eternal recurrence---was the brilliant afterthought.

-In our case, I'd like to start with brainjam and see what it suggest we love, the "brainjamor", if you'll excuse the highbrow doggerel.
+I'd like to go in the other direction, starting with brainjam and seeing what loves, if any, it licenses, the "brainjamor" if you'll excuse the highbrow doggerel.